information

 The project is an early implementation project of the recently adopted Pedestrian Design Guide (PDG).
 One of the biggest things the project team heard from the public during the PDG process was the desire for innovative tree planting treatments.
 In preparation for the grant application, PBOT and Portland Parks & Recreation’s Urban Forestry staff conducted a citywide site analysis of potential corridors and are focusing the pilot on a cluster of streets in the Lents neighborhood.
 The site analysis looked at existing conditions of the corridors (such as the presence of on-street parking, lack of space for street trees, and location of underground and overhead utilities), as well as the urban heat index.
 Through this project, the project team will further analyze the potential sites for implementation, select the final sites, conduct neighborhood outreach to engage communities in the project areas, and construct the tree plantings in the curb zone.

 The project aims to plant a few street trees per block along a corridor by repurposing on-street parking along corridors that currently do not have street trees or any space for street trees.
 Additionally, because trees can typically only be planted on one side of the street due to underground utility conflicts, the project will fund yard trees for the opposite side of the street, where street trees are not feasible.
 Project staff will work closely with adjacent property owners, residents, and businesses throughout the life of the project.
-Planning and engagement for this pilot project will take place over 2022-23 and construction will begin in 2024.
+Planning and engagement for this pilot project took place over 2022-23 and construction on Phase 1 is complete.
+Phase 2 will begin in 2025.

 Policy Direction for this Project